anpham6/squared/README.md

 </script>
 ```

 Library files are in the /dist folder.
-A minimum of *four* files are required to run Squared.
+A minimum of *three* files are required to run Squared.

 1. squared
-2. squared-lib
+2. squared-base
 3. squared-svg - *optional*
-4. squared-base
-5. framework (e.g. android)
+4. framework (e.g. android)
-6. extensions (e.g. android.widget) - *optional*
+5. extensions (e.g. android.widget) - *optional*

 There are babel minified versions for production (ES5) and non-babel versions for development (ES6).
 The primary function "parseDocument" can be called on multiple elements and multiple times per session.
 The application will continuously and progressively build into a single entity with combined shared resources.